experimenti/deepspeech.pytorch/README.md

 ## Features

-Sean Naren's excellent implentation contains a lot of functionality (distributed training, etc.) that is not included here.
+Sean Naren's excellent implementation contains a lot of functionality (distributed training, etc.) that is not (yet) included here, see WIP below.

 * Train DeepSpeech, configurable RNN types with Pytorch 1.0 CTC Loss
 * Multiple dataset downloaders, support for AN4, TED, Voxforge and Librispeech.
 Datasets can be merged, support for custom datasets included.